16 Picture Books that Break the Fourth Wall

 Chloe and the Lion by Mac Barnett, illustrated by Adam Rex

-A Taylor FAVORITE!!
+This is a Taylor fourth wall FAVORITE!!
 Meet Chloe.
 Every week, she collects loose change so she can buy tickets to ride the merry-go-round.
 But one fateful day, she gets lost in the woods on her way home, and a large dragon leaps out from—”Wait!
 It’s supposed to be a lion,” interrupts the author of this book.
 But Adam Rex, the illustrator, thinks a dragon would be so much cooler.
 As the author and illustrator bicker, kids are invited into the behind-the-scenes of the storytelling process.

 Don’t Wake the Dragon by Bianca Schulze, illustrated by Samara Hardy

 Engage the readers on your lap with a playful, interactive romp around the castle.
-But be very careful…You don’t want to wake the dragon.
-Read about the castle’s noisy people like the knights and the cook, then check to see if the dragon is still sleeping.
-If she is, keep her asleep by stroking her back or rocking the book.
-What will you do when the dragon wakes up?
-(Sing her a lullaby, of course!)
+But be very careful…you don’t want to wake the dragon.
+Read about the castle’s noisy people, like the knights and the cook, then check to see if the dragon is still sleeping.
 A charming adventure with captivating illustrations, this is sure to capture young readers’ attention from beginning to end.

-Both the bus driver and Pigeon speaks directly to readers.
+Both the bus driver and Pigeon speak directly to readers.
 When the bus driver goes on break, he asks you to remember — don’t let the pigeon drive the bus.
 But the pigeon begs you with many compelling arguments and even a tantrum and sulking.
 What will your child say to the pigeon?
-Absolutely engaging and hilarious.
+Engaging and hilarious, the Pigeon books always break the fourth wall.

 The Book with No Pictures by B.J.
 Novak